Consent

 Ethical approval

-This study has been approved by the Humanities and Social Sciences Research Ethics Committee at the University of Cambridge [25.392].
+This study was approved by the Humanities and Social Sciences Research Ethics Committee at the University of Cambridge [25.392].

 Sponsor

-The study will be sponsored by the University of Cambridge (G122382).
+The study was sponsored by the University of Cambridge (G122382).

 Data sharing